 Solar and wind sources of energy only supply 3.6% of the nation’s energy needs.
 Hydroelectric supplies less than 10%, nuclear about 19% (France gets 80% of its energy from nuclear).
 So for the foreseeable future the U.S. still needs fossil fuels.
 Therefore this dilemma is not really a dilemma at all.
 If the U.S. cannot get the oil it needs from domestic sources and help improve the economy and create thousands of jobs at the same time, it will get it from foreign sources and give up to $500 billion a year of its wealth to countries that don’t like us and in some instances mean us harm, and to the detriment of the economy as well.

 The United States is constantly improving extraction and utilization methods for fossil fuels, while continuing to develop alternative and nuclear energy.
 The potential for Keystone Pipeline leakage can be mitigated through built-in protective redundancies.
-Even the original Final Environmental Impact Statement (EIS), prepared pursuant to the National Environmental Policy Act…(NEPA), published in late August 2011 after three years of preparation and found “no significant impacts” from the pipeline.
+Even the original Final Environmental Impact Statement (EIS), prepared pursuant to NEPA, published in late August 2011 after three years of preparation and found “no significant impacts” from the pipeline.
 If a pipeline oil leak did occur, it’s far easier to stop it and then clean it up, than if a leak occurred from an offshore pipeline.

 There’s simply not enough alternative and nuclear energy currently available and it will be decades before there is, so for now we need fossil fuels and the United States has more natural gas, coal, and oil than any other country in the world, but it also has an array of laws and regulations preventing its access and use.
 The pipeline could be raised off the ground, as was the Alaska pipeline, or it could detour around the major 200,000-square-mile Ogallala or High Plains Aquifer in Nebraska and other surrounding States.

 The latest development is that the President is delaying a decision on the pipeline until after the 2014 mid-term elections, basically because a large Democrat donor (Tom Styer) will contribute $50,000,000 to the Democrats in the 2014 mid-term elections if he delays a decision.